anirudhmazumder/Hybrid-Image-Segmentation-Classification-Model/README.md

-# HVUE Architecture for Forest Segmentation
+# HVUE Architecture for Image Segmentation

 ## Background
 Implementation of the Hybrid Vision U-Net Ensemble (HVUE) architecture adapted for forest cover segmentation from satellite imagery.
 The architecture combines U-Net with ResNet50 and Vision Transformer (ViT) feature extractors to achieve robust semantic segmentation.